ubclxing/Statistical_Learning_Short_Course_at_Data_Science_Bootcamp_USask_13June2023/Section 3/README.md

 # Session 3: Lasso, Ridge and Elastic Net
-In this section, we will focus on ridge regression, lasso regression, and elastic net regression.
+In this section, we will focus on ridge regression, lasso regression, and elastic net.
 These are advanced regression techniques that can effectively handle multicollinearity and perform variable selection.

 ## Overview
 We will work with the **Auto** dataset, which contains information about various car models.